royriojas/esformatter-jsx/README.md

   ],
   // this is the section this plugin will use to store the settings for the jsx formatting "jsx": {
+    // whether to recursively format jsx expressions with esformatter
+    // set this to false if you don't want JSXExpressions to be formatted recursively, like when using problematic plugins "formatJSXExpressions": true,
+    // By default ObjectExpression and ArrayExpression in JSXExpressions are inlined,
+    // if false, the Expression might expand several lines "JSXExpressionsSingleLine": true,
     // by default is true if set to false it works the same as esformatter-jsx-ignore "formatJSX": true,
     // keep the node attributes on the same line as the open tag.
 Default is true.